Ortegocactus

-Cochemiea macdougallii is a species of cactus in the genus Cochemiea.
+Ortegocactus is a monotypic genus of cactus with a single species Ortegocactus macdougallii.

 Description

-Cochemiea macdougallii forms loose cushions.
-The spherical to short cylindrical shoots are pale gray-green epidermis and have a diameter of 3 to 4 centimeters.
-The spirally arranged warts are low, somewhat flattened, rhomboid and tiny dotted.
+Ortegocactus macdougallii forms loose cushions.
+The spherical to short cylindrical shoots have a pale gray-green epidermis and a diameter of 3 to 4 centimeters.
+The spirally arranged tubercles are low, somewhat flattened, rhomboid and tiny dotted.
 The areoles are woolly in the upper part, have thorns and are sometimes furrowed.
 The black to whitish, upright central spine has a dark tip and is 4 to 5 millimeters long.
 The 7 to 8 marginal spines are whitish with dark tips and are 5 to 10 millimeters long.

 The yellow, funnel-shaped flowers appear from the axillae.
 They open during the day, are 2 to 3 centimeters long and 1.8 to 2.5 centimeters in diameter.
 The flower cup is woolly, but has no scales.

 The dull red, dry fruits when ripe are spherical to slightly elongated and have a persistent flower remnant.
 They contain almost spherical, black to brown, dotted seeds.